michaelengland/FlipTheSwitch/README.md

 @end
 ```

-The features, along with their default enabled/disabled state, are read from a `features.json` file. e.g.:
+The features and subfeatures, along with their default enabled/disabled state, are read from a `features.json` file. e.g.:

 ```json
 {